1.1 The name of the Club shall be the Hopeman Golf Club, hereafter referred to as “the Club”.

 5. Composition and Responsibilities of the Club Council

-5.1 The Council will consist of the following office bearers:
+5.1 The Council will consist of eight members in total including the President.

-5.5 The Council will not have the power to purchase, sell, or lease heritable property without specific authority of members at a General Meeting.
+5.9 The Council will not have the power to purchase, sell, or lease heritable property without specific authority of members at a Special General Meeting.

 6. Special General Meetings